noone-556/sample-crud-project-aliff/README.md

 6. Run `php artisan serve`

 ### Download xampp 8.1.25

+## Fresh install?
+1. Download at this link https://www.apachefriends.org/download.html and choose PHP 8.1.25.

+# Have xampp but different php version?

-1. Need to have php 8.1 and above
+1. After git clone, there is folder `apache folder 8.1.25` which have folder php and apache version 8.1.25.
-2. If you have version below 8.1, change php and apache folder at xammp folder to 8.1.25 and above
+2. Use this folder at your xampp root folder.
+3. You can rename the php and apache folder inside xampp, and replace with the one I provided.